 Earlier we used to use paper maps to get directions for a certain location.
 Navigation systems were also very popular before the wave of apps took over the world.
 With the wave came the awesome Google services.
 Google Maps, a Google service, is one of the most powerful apps in the Google play store.
 It has changed the way we travel or commute from one place to another.
 Finding directions has been made easy, if not easier.

-In this article, I’m sharing 7 simple tips and tricks for Google Maps for Android that will surely enhance you travelling experience.
+In this article, I’m sharing 7 simple tips and Google Maps secret features for Android that will surely enhance your traveling experience.

 Prerequisite: First of all make sure that you are running the latest version of Google maps.
 We are going to assume that you have the app set up and running.

 1. Set Home And Work Location

 This is something that you should do the second you activate Google Maps.
 This will make your daily travelling easy.
 Now, if you have location service enabled, Google might have quite a solid idea where your home is and where you work.
 But just to be sure you can do it manually.
 Here’s how to do it:

 - Tap the hamburger menu on the top left corner

 - On the side panel, scroll to the bottom and tap on “Settings”

 - Tap on “Edit home or work” which is on the top of the screen.